Things to do in Nisyros: a practical guide to the volcanic island

 If you have a car and don’t mind driving, there are also some great accommodations at Pali and Emporeios.
 If you don’t plan to have a car or moped, I recommend skipping this subsection of the Nisyros guide.

 Plousiadis Stone House.
 This stone-built house is at Pali, the small fishing village.
 The house is just a few steps away from the beach and has two bedrooms and two bathrooms.
 The house is air-conditioned and features a patio with sea views.
-It’s ideal for families with kids due to the proximity to the beach of Pali, and it also has a playground.
+It’s ideal for families with kids, thanks to its proximity to Pali Beach, and it also features a playground.
 See Plousiadis Stone House.

 Kafka Stone House.
 Located in the heart of Emporeios, that’s one of the unique accommodations on the island.
 Kafka Stone House has a balcony and beautiful garden views.
 The house has two bedrooms, a living room, a bathroom, and a fully-equipped kitchen.
 Plus, it has a beautiful terrace.
 See prices and availability for the Kafka Stone House.